-Expenses related to the use of lease assets, the majority of which were previously recognised in external services costs, will be currently classified as depreciation/amortisation and interest costs.
-Usufruct rights are depreciated using a straight line method, while lease liabilities are settled using an effective discount rate.
+Expenses related to the use of lease assets, the majority of which were previously recognised as costs of external services, are currently classified by the Bank as depreciation / amortisation and interest expense.

+When depreciating right-of-use assets, the Bank applies a straight-line method, and lease liabilities are settled using an effective discount rate.